littlefattiger/DDIA/chapter2.md

 * Data model -> decided by applicants.
 How to use data, how complicated the query is, SQL 4 lines VS Graph Queries 29 lines
 * property graph model, Triple-Stores and SPARQL

 ## Actually, this chapter give us an overview of data modeling, including RMDB, Document model, and graph model, triple stpre model.
 Some are pretty old, I think it is only serve as an introduction for this chapter.
+He also mention query language for different model here.